Dubai: Talabat to launch IPO in mid-December

 Talabat, the Middle East business of Delivery Hero, will list on the Dubai Stock Exchange in mid-December, the German food delivery company said on Sunday.

 The deal, set by the German parent for the fourth quarter, could start as soon as Monday, two of the sources said.
-It could see the largest food ordering business in the Middle East sell stock worth more than $1 billion, according to two of them.
+It could see the largest food ordering business in the Middle East sell stock worth more than $1 billion.

 Founded in 2004 in Kuwait, Talabat has since expanded to serve customers in the United Arab Emirates (UAE), Oman, Qatar, Bahrain, Jordan, Iraq and Egypt, with over six million active customers as of the end of July, according to company data.